titivermeesch/CommandTimer/docs/docs/configuration/conditions.md

 - `AND`: Creates a group of conditions.
 Each of these conditions needs to be true to execute your [task](../jargon#task).
 - `OR`: Creates a group of conditions.
 One of these conditions needs to be true to execute your [task](../jargon#task).
 Even if you have 50 conditions that do not match but one does, the [task](../jargon#task) will still go through

 When using `AND` and `OR`, more conditions can be nested.
 Nesting does not have a depth limit, meaning you could have an `AND` condition in an `OR` condition in an `OR` condition in an `AND` condition which itself contains 4 different `SIMPLE` and `NOT` conditions.
-It is good to draw a visual map yourself before doing these nested conditions, because it can be cumberstone to debug in case there is an issue.
+It is good to draw a visual map yourself before doing these nested conditions, because it can be cumbersome to debug in case there is an issue.

 ## Available conditions

-Conditions are made availabel through [extensions](../extensions).
+Conditions are made available through [extensions](../extensions).
 This means that CommandTimer by default will not have any conditions, making the whole conditions engine useless if no [extensions](../extensions) are installed.

 ## Condition values